ke-zhang-rd/krystal/docs/source/meta.rst

 .. attention::

-   In this section, we use name class if we refer to non-metaclass.
-We use metaclass refer to metaclass.
+   In this section, we use name *class* if we refer to non-metaclass.
+We use *metaclass* for metaclass.

 .. hint::